OpenDreamKit/OpenDreamKit.github.io/meetings/2015-09-02-Kickoff/infrastructure.md

   - What happens after the end of the project?
   - Less homogeneous user interfaces

+# Workshop organisation

+Create one issue to discuss the organization of the workshop (choosing the date, ...).

+Send a first mail to participants@opendreamkit.org / communit@opendreamkit.org announcing the plan to organize the workshop.

+Send a second mail when the date is fixed.

-- Use the OpenDreamKit repo OpenDreamKit.github.io/meetings/<date> to host the web page and public documents about each meeting
+Use the OpenDreamKit repo OpenDreamKit.github.io/meetings/<date> to host the web page and public documents about each meeting.

-- Create mailing lists for all information that requires all person in a given body to be informed.

-  - participants@opendreamkit.org      (public, archived)
-  - community@opendreamkit.org         (public, archived)
-  - coordination_team@opendreamkit.org (private)
-  - advisory_board@opendreamkit.org    (private)
-  - steering_commitee@opendreamkit.org (private)
-  - coordinator@opendreamkit.org       (private, coordinator, coordinator deputy, manager)

-- Make sure any private information is PGP encrypted, especially given that some of us use gmail.

 # Recommendations

-- Use gitter for chat
+- gitter for chat

-- Use Hubl.in for video conferences
+- appear.in / hubl.in for video conferences

-- Use Framapad for temporary collaborative text editing
+- Framapad for temporary collaborative text editing

-- Use adoodle.org for anonymous votes
+- adoodle.org for anonymous votes

-Nicolas, Hans, Luca, Michael, ...

-- Communication: mailing lists?
-Gitter? slack?
-OpenPaas?
-- Private repositories
+- whiteboard?
-- Live collaboration: framapad, hubl.in, whiteboard, ...
-- How do we want to track progress on the various tasks?
-  Systematically open an issue on OpenDreamKit's github repo, possibly being just a link to some tracker elsewhere (e.g. Sage's trac server)
-  - How to make lists of all tasks?
-  - Could we create the issues automatically from the proposal?
-  - Do we want a separate repo just for the tasks?
-Or per work package?
-  - TODO: create an issue for doing this, and assign this to Benoit

 # Hosting a machine for ODK?